pacman-project/pacman-reports/README.md

 ## Adding a new document

-1. Create your folder DXY or MSXY containing your DXY/MSXY.tex, and also `bibliography`, `images`, as subfolders.
+* Create your folder DXY/MSXY containing your DXY/MSXY.tex, and also `bibliography`, `images`, as subfolders.
 We recommend the use of `\graphicspath{}` to access `shared_images`.

 ### For CMakers:

-2. Add a CMakeLists.txt following this template, and filling convieniently the options:
+* Add a CMakeLists.txt following this template, and filling convieniently the options:

 ```
 project(DXY)